-A few weeks after being discharged from the hospital, I was looking through a box of "get well" cards I'd received.
+A few weeks after being discharged from the hospital, I was looking through a box of get well cards I'd received while there.
 I came across a scrap piece of paper where I had messily written down a bunch of names of random people.
 Some of the people I knew well.
 Some I barely knew.
-There was no rhyme or reason to who I chose to write down or at least not one I've figured out yet.
+There was no rhyme or reason to who I chose to write down, or at least not one I've figured out yet.

 Anyway, I had taken all these names and made notes of how they were related to each other.
-I was confused on what this all meant?
-My wife informed me that I'd become rather "obsessed" with remembering names of people and who was related to who while I was in the hospital.
+I was rather confused on what this all meant and then my wife informed me that I'd become rather "obsessed" with remembering names of people and who was related to who while I was in the hospital.
 So after all my visitors had left for the night, I would lay awake in bed and make these lists.
-I wasn't aware of it at the time, but I believe this was when my OCD started.
+I wasn't aware of it at the time, but I believe this was when my struggle with OCD began.

 OCD (obsessive-compulsive disorder) is "a medical condition where people feel the need to check things repeatedly, perform certain routines repeatedly (called "rituals"), or have certain thoughts repeatedly."
-I know we tend to joke about this disorder and discuss it tongue-in-cheek, but it's a real thing that can negatively affect a person's quality of life.
-This is something that's became glaringly obvious to me since my traumatic brain injury.
+I know we tend to joke about this disorder and discuss it tongue-in-cheek, but it's a real thing that can greatly and negatively affect a person's quality of life, something that's become glaringly obvious to me since my traumatic brain injury.

 But before I start complaining about all the negative ramifications of this new condition, I also need to give it some credit.
 I actually think my OCD was instrumental in my return to medicine.
-Because I knew that my memory wasn't as sharp as it used to me, I became "obsessed" with remembering details when working and seeing my patients.
-This was effective for awhile, but unfortunately, wasn't a sustainable long-term solution.
+Because I knew that my memory wasn't as sharp as it used to me, I became obsessed with remembering every little detail when seeing and taking care of my patients.
+Although this was effective for awhile, unfortunately, it just wasn't a sustainable long-term solution.

-But you know, there are times I wonder, do I just need to admit that OCD is a necessary part of my new normal?
+In no way is my OCD a thing of the past since I started getting help, but I'm doing better.
+But here's the thing, I often times still wonder if I just need to admit that OCD is a necessary part of my new normal?
 I mean, I still need to remember certain things to be productive.
 I still need structure and organization to be at my best.
-But are the coping skills I'm using to overcome my new TBI-related issues a little too much?
+On the other hand, are the coping skills I'm using to overcome my new problem too much?
 Have I taken it too far?